Leighton-Linslade bus services

 They all have low-floor access, wheelchair spaces, priority seating, and next stop announcements with hearing loop technology.

-Centrebus has committed to producing printed publicity, timetables and maps, distributing them to relevant outlets and door-to-door drops, and utilising social media outlets.
+Centrebus has produced printed publicity, timetables and maps, which are being distributed to relevant outlets and delivered door-to-door in the area.

-They have a user-friendly website, which shows timetables, maps and fares information that will be updated before their start date, and a dedicated mobile app from where tickets can be purchased.
-They also boast a bus tracking function, so you can see where your bus is at any time.
+Centrebus’ website shows timetables, maps and fares information, and there is a dedicated mobile app where tickets can be purchased.
+There's also a bus tracking function, so you can see where your bus is at any time.

-Who are Centrebus Ltd and where do they operate?
+Who is Centrebus Ltd. and where does it operate?

-Centrebus Ltd operate services in many locations: Hertfordshire, Leicestershire, Nottinghamshire, Lincolnshire, Rutland, Luton and Central Bedfordshire.
+Centrebus Ltd. operates services in many locations: Hertfordshire, Leicestershire, Nottinghamshire, Lincolnshire, Rutland, Luton and Central Bedfordshire.

 Centrebus operates out of its Luton-based depot.
-They have a diverse operation, operating the high-profile Busway services B and E in CBC, as well as inter urban 46, 230 and 366.
+It has a diverse operation, operating the high-profile Busway services B and E in Central Bedfordshire, as well as inter-urban 46, 230 and 366.

 The feedback then was positive.